aidan-mundy/Dart-TBA-API-Client/README.md

 ```dart
 String key = "YOUR_TBA_API_KEY_GOES_HERE";
 ```
 Add `lib/apiKeystore.dart` to your `.gitignore` file to ensure that your API key is not publicly accessible.
-All contributors to your project will also need to create an `apiKeystore.dart` in the `lib` folder as well, but they will not need to follow the `.gitignore` step as long as they have pulled the updated `.gitignore` before making their API Keystore.
+All contributors to your project will also need to create an `apiKeystore.dart` in their `lib` folder as well (with their own, unique API key), but they will not need to follow the `.gitignore` step as long as they have pulled the updated `.gitignore` before making their API Keystore.

 Now add the following code to your `main.dart` file to automatically apply your API Key to your requests:
 ```dart